jsaintrocc/myblvmgncube/manual/guide/11-hotend-carriage-b.md

     ![](img/11-SolderSWWires.jpeg)\
     *fig 11.1*

 2. Test the limit switch and wiring using the continuity tester on your Multimeter.
-It should be a closed circuit until you press the switch. *Throughout the wiring of the switch you should check this*
+It should be a closed circuit until you press the switch.

     ![](img/11-ContTest.jpeg)\
     *fig 11.2*